 What Is Infrastructure Project Management?

-Infrastructure project management is a type of project management that focuses solely on infrastructure projects.
+Infrastructure project management focuses solely on infrastructure projects.
 However, it uses all the same standard methodologies and processes as other types of project management.

 What are infrastructure projects?